-PLEASE TURN OFF YOUR CELL PHONES WHILE YOU ARE IN CLASS (includes text messaging).
+PLEASE TURN OFF YOUR CELL PHONES WHILE YOU ARE IN CLASS.
 IF YOUR CELL PHONE RINGS DURING CLASS YOU WILL BE ASKED TO LEAVE.
 The use of headphones/computers/laptops is not allowed in class.

-Prerequisites: Prerequisites: "C" or better in MATH 1010 (Intermediate Algebra) OR Accuplacer CLM score of 50 or better OR ACT Math score of 23 or better OR SAT Math score of 540 or better.
-This means that you should be able to manipulate variable expressions, work with simple linear equations and graphs, work with fractions, exponents and radicals.
+Prerequisites: C or better in Math 1010 (Intermediate Algebra), or University Math Placement score of 3, or Accuplacer CLM (College Level Math) score of 50 or better (available through the Testing Center).
+This means that you should be able to manipulate variable expressions, work with simple linear equations and graphs and work with fractions, exponents and radicals.

-Course objectives: Math 1040 will fulfill the Quantitative Reasoning - Statistics/Logic (QB) general education requirement for graduation.
-This course addresses the following Essential Learning Outcomes: inquiry and analysis, critical thinking, oral communication, quantitative literacy and problem solving.

-Math 1040 is the introductory statistics and probability course.
-We will learn how data is collected, organized, analyzed and interpreted, how to determine the probability that an event will occur, how to create and use probability distribution, how to recognize normal (bell-shaped) distributions and how to use their properties in real-life applications.
+Course objectives: Math 1040 will fulfill your Quantitative reasoning - Statistic/Logic (QB) requirement for graduation.
+This course addresses the following Essential Learning Outcomes: inquiry and analysis, critical thinking, oral communication, quantitative literacy/problem solving.
+Math 1040 is an introductory statistics and probability course.
+We will learn how data is collected, organized, analyzed and interpreted, how to determine the probability that an event will occur, how to create and use probability distributions, recognize normal (bell-shaped) distributions and use the properties of distributions in real-life applications.
 Statistics and probability are applicable to a wide variety of academic disciplines, from the natural and social sciences to the humanities, government and business.

-The course is based on chapters 1-5, and sections 9.1 and 9.2.
+The course is based on Chapters 1-5, and Sections 9.1 and 9.2.
 You are expected to read each section that we cover.
 We will also try to bring and analyze recent newspaper/magazine articles that describe the results of a statistical study.
 For every hour of lecture, the university requires/suggests that you invest 2-3 hours of additional work (every week).
 For this 3 credit hour class, it means that you need to put in 6-9 hours of additional work on a weekly basis.

-At the end of the course a student should be able to:
+At the end of the course you should be able to:

-- recognize different ways of collecting data and decide what method would be the best for a given situation - distinguish between various sampling techniques and decide what sampling technique would work the best in a given situation - use different tables and graphs to organize and analyze data - calculate the mean, median, mode, range, quartiles, interquartile range, outlier(s), find percentile that corresponds to a value and interpret the results in variety of ways - find the z-score (the standard score) and compare the z-scores from different data sets - find the mean, variance and standard deviation; interpret standard deviation using Empirical Rule (68-95-99.7 rule) for the bell-shaped distribution; interpret standard deviation in connection with a distribution that is not bell-shaped or it is unknown using Chebychev's Theorem; find the standard deviation for grouped data (using classes and midpoints) - determine the probability of an event using the Fundamental Counting Principle, conditional probability, the multiplication rule, and the addition rule - create and use probability distributions; find the mean and standard deviation - recognize a binomial experiment and calculate the binomial distribution using the Binomial Probability Formula - recognize normal (bell-shaped) distribution and standard normal distribution; calculate the areas/probabilities using the standard normal distribution table - use the standard normal distribution table to find probabilities or values in connection with real-life applications - explain the meaning of different values of the correlation coefficient and relate the concept to the strength/weakness of linear relationship between two variables when examining different scatter plots - find the equation of the regression line (line of best fit) and predict values using the equation of the regression line
+- Recognize different ways of collecting data and decide what method would be the best for a given situation. - Distinguish between various sampling techniques and decide what sampling technique would work the best in a given situation. - Use different tables and graphs to organize and analyze data. - Calculate the mean, median, mode, range, quartiles, interquartile range, outlier(s), find percentiles and interpret the results in variety of ways. - Find the z-score (the standard score) and compare z-scores from different data sets. - Find the mean, variance and standard deviation; interpret standard deviation using the Empirical Rule for the bell-shaped distribution; interpret standard deviation in connection with a distribution that is not bell-shaped or it is unknown using Chebychev's Theorem; find the standard deviation for grouped data. - Determine the probability of an event using the Fundamental Counting Principle, conditional probability, the multiplication rule, and the addition rule. - Create and use probability distributions; find the mean and standard deviation. - Recognize a binomial experiment and calculate the binomial distribution using the Binomial Probability Formula. - Recognize normal (bell-shaped) distributions and standard normal distributions; calculate the areas/probabilities using the standard normal distribution table. - Use the standard normal distribution table to find probabilities or values in connection with real-life applications. - Explain the meaning of different values of the correlation coefficient and relate the concept to the strength/weakness of linear relationship between two variables when examining different scatter plots. - Find the equation of the regression line (line of best fit) and predict values using the equation of the regression line.